haokaitseng/unicef_gibd/README.md

 Bayesian temporal models are fitted using the Integrated Nested Laplace Approximation (INLA) framework, assuming a Gaussian distribution and a random walk of order 1 for the year as a random effect.
 Penalized complexity (PC) priors are implemented to control model complexity.

 ## Main results/conclusion:
-- a significant association between budget increase to coverage improvement is identified only for DTPCV1 (posterior mean: 0.42%, 95% CrI: 0.02% to 0.82%).
+- A significant association between budget increase to coverage improvement is identified only for DTPCV1 (posterior mean: 0.42%, 95% CrI: 0.02% to 0.82%).
 - The 2025 outlook for DTPCV1 coverage in Kenya, Madagascar, Mali, Togo, and Zambia is an average increase of 0.5% (95% CrI: -4.6% to 5.5%), corresponding to an expected average coverage of 88.6% (95% CrI: 84.2% to 93.0%).
 - Unlike lagging expenditure data, budget data are typically available prior to programme implementation, making GIBD a valuable tool for early coverage outlooks